TechxArtisanStudio/Openterface/docs/product/kvm-go/notes/firmware-upgrade.md

-# KVM GO Firmware Upgrade
+# KVM-Go Firmware Upgrade

 ## Overview

-KVM GO uses the CH32V208 chip from WCH for keyboard and mouse emulation.
+KVM-Go uses the CH32V208 chip from WCH for keyboard and mouse emulation.
 Currently, firmware flashing requires WCH's official programming tool, which is only available for Windows.
 Therefore, firmware updates must be performed on a Windows system at this time.

 We're actively working on a cross-platform, self-developed firmware upgrade solution that will be integrated directly into the device.
 Once ready, it will support firmware updates across all major operating systems—without requiring third-party tools.